logo

 The vegetable that helps improve vision

-If you ask people to name a vegetable that is good for eyesight, the carrot is the one they are most probably going to mention.
-Folk tradition contains the belief that carrots help you see in the dark, but maybe spinach has comparable properties.
 Researchers have discovered that it contains lutein and other elements that protect against vision loss.
-There is scientific evidence that eating spinach can stop the progress of the Age-Related Macular Degeneration (AMD) that damages the vision of the over 60's age group.
+There is even scientific evidence that eating spinach can halt the progression of Age-Related Macular Degeneration (AMD), a condition that frequently damages the vision of people over 60.

 The vegetable that helps improve vision